The Golden Ear Awards 2014

 NW Vocalist of the Year

-In recognition of his tremendous contributions in documenting the Seattle jazz scene
+In recognition of their significant contributions to jazz education in Seattle

 About the Golden Ear Awards